davodey/davidodey/_posts/blog/javascript/2015-12-07-writing-a-basic-jquery-plugin.markdown

 fbimage: http://www.davidodey.com/img/dave-profile.jpg
 ---

-If you’re like me you may have wondered at some point, how to write a jQuery plugin.
-Where do you start?
-Is it difficult?
-When should I write one?
-Can’t I just use one of the many plugins already written?
-These are all questions I had.
-I will attempt to answer all these for you in this article, and walk you through a plugin I made for this tutorial.
-I won’t be able to cover everything, but I will give you enough to get you started writing your own plugins,and
+If you’re like me you may have wanted to write a jQuery plugin, but wasn't sure how or where to start?
+I will attempt to show you in this article, how to write a simple jQuery plugin that uses a weather API to display current temperatures based on a zip code.<!--more--> Lets get started.

 ## What is a plugin?
-Before I could write a jQuery plugin, I really needed to know what it was and its purpose.
-Think of a plugin as a new [method] that performs a series of actions on a selection.
-It’s available to call on and use or re-use throughout your code.
-This method is created extending the jQuery prototype object.
+Before you can write a jQuery plugin, its good to know what a plugin is and how they work.
+A plugin as a new [method] that performs a series of actions on a selection.
+It’s available to call on and re-use throughout your code.
+You create this method by extending the jQuery prototype object.
 Doing so inherits this new method on all core jQuery objects.
 If your really new to jQuery its easy to be intimidated by the terminology, don’t be.
-A method is a function.
+A method is a function, that's all it is.

 ## Where do you start?
 Now that we understand what a plugin is and does, lets go ahead and write one.
 For this article I’ve created a plugin that will display the current temperature to selected cities based off zip code.
 Well add an icon to display the current weather and well also display the average temperature between all the selected cities.
-Lets get started.

 Extend the jQuery prototype object and add scope.
 The first thing we need to do is start the script with the following code:

 {: data-snap-ignore="true"}{% highlight javascript %}